wanglihx/LLaVA-OA/README.md

 ## 6. Model Weights

-- The CLIP-OA weights are available under `epoch-6/`.
-Download from https://huggingface.co/PowerKing/CLIP-OA
+- The CLIP-OA weights are available at https://huggingface.co/PowerKing/CLIP-OA